-Note to students: this is a long problem sheet, and I don't expect that most people will finish it.
+This is a long problem sheet, and I don't expect that most people will finish it.
 However, many of these are classic problems, so I am still including them all!
 You should feel free to make liberal use of references where these calculations are at least sketched and pick your battles when it comes to carrying things out to the bitter end.